5 Best RV Clubs: Community Perks, Epic Discounts, Vehicle Services, & More!

 • Supporting RVer advocacy

 Overall, furthering the mission of the wider RVing community is a big angle for the FMCA membership program.
 However, that demographic is also the service’s downside.
-Overall, the FMCA’s subscriber base tends to consist of considerably older RVers with a reported clique-iness at rallies and the RV parks.
+Overall, the FMCA’s subscriber base tends to consist of considerably older RVers.
+For snowbirds and grey nomads, that might be great!

-If you’re focus with a club subscription is just to maximize those saucy savings, Good Sam or Passport America are better choices.
+Younger folks more just looking to maximize those saucy savings at cheaper campgrounds, Good Sam or Passport America are better choices.

 5. Harvest Hosts